39 Museums in Salvador: Discover the history and culture of Bahia

 Largo da Boa Viagem, s/n, Boa Viagem

-The Armoury Museum is located in the Monte Serrat Fort, one of the most imposing and well-preserved colonial fortifications in Brazil.
-Built in 1583 and completed in 1742, the fort was crucial to the defence of the city of Salvador, offering a strategic view over the Bay of All Saints.
+The Armoury Museum is located in the Fort Monte Serrat, one of the most imposing and well-preserved colonial fortifications in Brazil.
+Built in 1583 and completed in 1742, the fort was crucial to the defence of the city of Salvador, offering a strategic view of the Bay of All Saints.

 Museu da Armaria do Forte de Monte Serrat